A Revised Structured System for Parenting Coordination

 Professional Background

-Cori L. McGuire is a family law lawyer (1998) and parenting coordinator (2007), with leadership roles including Vice‑Chair and Education Committee Chair of the Parenting Coordination Roster Society of British Columbia, former Chair of the CBA Okanagan Family Law Section, long‑standing member and former Chair of the CBA National Family Law and Child & Youth Sections, a founding member of the Hear the Child interview practice, and former pioneer as LSS Family Duty Counsel.
+Cori L. McGuire is a family law lawyer (1998) and parenting coordinator (2007), with leadership roles including Vice‑Chair and Education Committee Chair of the Parenting Coordination Roster Society of British Columbia, former Chair of the CBA Okanagan Family Law Section, long‑standing member and former Chair of both the CBA National Family Law and Child & Youth Sections, a founding member of the Hear the Child interview practice, and former pioneer as LSS Family Duty Counsel.